 Community Action Projects

-All Long-Term Trainees and advanced Medium-Term Trainees will complete a Community Action Project focused on research or quality improvement.
+All Long-Term Trainees will complete a Community Action Project focused on research or quality improvement.
 The focus of a research or quality improvement project will take a strengths-based approach and meet the following criteria: (1) build on the strengths of a community to address an identified need, (2) evaluate an identified evidence-based or promising practice for individuals with neurodevelopmental disorders and their families, (3) consider application of an implementation or improvement science measure, method or framework, and (4) address a topic to promote health equity in access or receipt of high-quality assessment, navigation or treatment/intervention.

 Trainees will receive guidance from a Faculty Committee that will include their Primary LEND mentor and two additional LEND faculty members.
 The trainee’s Faculty Committee will be available to offer ongoing supervision and technical assistance to ensure satisfactory progress in achieving the project goals and targeted feedback on best practices for conducting community-engaged implementation and improvement science projects.